riti-garg92/CustomizableView/README.md

 Also added one custom corner to perform any action.
 User can also customize actions wants to perform.

+Watch https://youtube.com/shorts/Hr2HgVzugQ0 for the preview of CustomizableView with imageview

 SetUp:

 Step 1.
 Add the JitPack repository to your build file